 That’s more than five times the flu kills on a two-year average.

 Orange County has averaged around 20,000 deaths a year since 2016, including 543 annual flu deaths, according to state health data.

 “Close to 6,000 people died in Orange County – every death happened because they were infected by somebody, who was infected by somebody, who was infected by somebody else.
 So it’s this chain of infections that eventually leads to vulnerable people, who wind up dying.”UC Irvine epidemiologist Sanghyuk Shin

 County health officials found OC’s first Omicron case roughly two weeks ago, according to a Dec.
 17 news release.

 “The Omicron variant is highly transmissible and has already been identified in the United States and many countries around the world,” said Dr. Matthew Zahn, deputy county health officer in the news release.

-Zahn, who head’s up the county’s Communicable Disease Control department, noted it was only a matter of time before Omicron hit OC.
+Zahn, who leads the county’s Communicable Disease Control department, noted it was only a matter of time before Omicron hit OC.

 “We had anticipated that Omicron would arrive here in Orange County.
 It’s important that we all do our part by following public health guidance to protect our loved ones and neighbors, especially those who are most vulnerable, during the holiday season,” he said in the news release.

 Meanwhile, county officials are offering residents free at-home test kits that can be ordered online.